dart-lang/site-www/src/content/language/extension-types.md

 Extension types are a compile-time wrapping construct.
 At run time, there is absolutely no trace of the extension type.
-Any type query or similar run-time operations works on the representation type.
+Any type query or similar run-time operations work on the representation type.

 This makes extension types an *unsafe* abstraction, because you can always find out the representation type at run time